AllDayDev0x/blockchain-Dapp---sveltekit-repo/README.md

 > This course was recorded pointing to the version 1.0.0-next.437 of Svelte kit
 > It will be updated after sveltekit reach version 1.0.0

-## 👨🏻‍💻 Course summary

-Ok.
-Are you ready?
-Cool, this will be quite a journey but fun and full of challenges.
-A few this that you'll be able to learn.

-- How to setup SvelteKit.
-- How write an smart contract with Solidity.
-- How to configure an Ethereum development environment.
-- How to test an smart contract using javascript.
-- How to connect a web application to a wallet.
-- How to interact with a deployed smart contract.
-- How to deploy an smart contract.

 This will: